felipestay/homelessnessdata/_pages/about.md

 ---
 permalink: /
-title: "This is an academic repository for research on homelessness in Chile and Latin America"
+title: "Repository for research on homelessness"
 excerpt: "About the project"
 author_profile: true
 redirect_from: